 Every two years, the Jumpstart Jr. Foundation auditions are held in the Kleine Zaal of the Concertgebouw in Amsterdam.
 Young violinists and cellists with demonstrable experience in historically informed performance are invited to Amsterdam to play a 30-minute programme.

 The candidates are judged by an internationally renowned jury consisting of recognised musicians, conductors, festival directors and programmers.
 Based on the jury members’ comments, the reports of the short interviews with the candidates and the Management Team’s advice, the Management Board decides which candidate or candidates will be loaned a Jumpstart Jr. instrument.
-They are loaned the instrument for a maximum period of ten years.
+They are loaned the instrument for a maximum period of seven years.

 The performances of the candidates are recorded by a professional camera crew.
 All candidates receive the recording of their own performance, to be used at their discretion for social media or any other purpose.